quantumjim/Quantum-information-course-Basel/README.md

 * [Exercise 11](Exercise11.pdf)
 * [Exercise 12](Exercise12.pdf)

 Solutions to some of the exercises from previous weeks can be found [here](https://drive.google.com/open?id=1dwxMlhT8rHh3C7x6tf8t8_mI0xzS9BwU).
+For implementations of algorithms, see [here](https://quantum-computing.ibm.com/support/guides/5cb244d4bff8a7004cdfee42?section=5cbaf03974a4010049e1a2a9).

 ## Exam